-Use this list of free resources to use in counseling and social emotional learning activities to help you work with kids and young adults.
-As a special educator for 10 years, I can say without a doubt that we need more counseling and social emotional learning supports for kids and young adults.
+Use this list of free resources to use as social emotional learning activities to help you work with kids and young adults.
+As a special educator for 10 years, I can say without a doubt that we need more social emotional learning supports for kids and young adults.
 Some of my best days in the classroom involved collaborating with the school counselor, social worker, and school psychologist to create lessons and activities for our kids.
 Whether you are a school counselor, outside therapist, psychologist, social worker, or special educator, many of these resources might be able to help you as you work with kids.
 Free resources include printable materials, websites, Pinterest boards to follow, apps, and videos.

 – Free Printable Resources –